QuantafireIO/DeveloperKit/README.md

 ## Accessing an RVM

-The pattern for accessing an RVM is similar to the console and is as follows,
+The pattern for accessing an RVM is similar to the Console and is as follows,

 ```
 https://rvm.quantafire.io/{RVM Id}/{Vendor}/{Schema}